maikynata/HackerRank-30d-of-code-JavaScript/README.md

 ## HackerRank 30 days of Coding Challanges to practice
-### This is a repo with JavaScript solutions, also look the Python repo answers here.
+### This is a repo with JavaScript solutions, also you can look at my Python answers here.